Do I Need a Permit for Home Renovation in NJ? — featured image

 Yes — this is one of the most common questions we get.
 Any basement finishing project that involves framing walls, running electrical circuits, or adding plumbing requires a building permit in NJ.
 That covers virtually every basement project beyond using it as unfinished storage.

-NJ code also requires: - Egress windows in any basement bedroom (minimum 5.7 sq ft opening) - Minimum 7-foot ceiling height (6'4" under beams) - Smoke and carbon monoxide detectors - GFCI-protected outlets in wet areas
+NJ code also requires: - Egress windows in any basement bedroom (minimum 5.7 sq ft opening) - Minimum 7-foot ceiling height (6'8" under beams and ducts) - Smoke and carbon monoxide detectors - GFCI-protected outlets in wet areas

 Our basement finishing cost guide has the full breakdown of NJ requirements and what they cost.